 If you are lucky, your house will avoid being set on fire.
 However, there can be other dangers.
 For one, the shockwave from lightning will be unavoidable.
 The waves can shatter glass, blow out plaster walls, and even crack the foundations.
 Amidst this, the flying shrapnel and other sharp objects will cause damage to the home and pose a serious risk to people inside the house.

 Another risk of a lightning strike is a power surge.
-If the lightning passes through the primary or secondary electrical wiring paths, it can trigger an explosive electrical surge that can damage even non-electrical devices connected to it.
+If it passes through the primary or secondary electrical wiring paths, it can trigger an explosive electrical surge that can damage even non-electrical devices connected to it.

 Many homeowners avoid installing a good lightning protection system thinking that the risk of their homes getting hit is pretty low.
 Plus, professional-quality protection systems can be expensive, which turns off more homeowners.
 However, if you live in an area known for frequent rains and thunderstorms, it might be a good idea to invest in protection equipment.